 A property can be either valid or invalid based on its value.
-The validity of a property is displayed by the property indicator beside the property in the property window.
+The validity of a property is displayed by the property indicator beside it.
 These indicators can be used to reset a property to its default value, or to copy values from one property to another (either by right-clicking or dragging the indicator).
-In some cases a property will be considered valid but still fail validation.
+In some cases a property will be shown as valid but still fail validation.
 This occurs when the cause of the problem is only uncovered by checking against other objects or property values.